driplineorg/dripline-cpp/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression,
+In the interest of fostering an open and welcoming environment, we as Dripline contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression,